facebookresearch/hypernymysuite/README.md

     python main.py cnt --dset hearst_counts.txt.gz | python compile_table.py

-To generate the full table from the report, you may simply use `generate_tables.sh`:
+To generate the full table from the report, you may simply use `generate_table.sh`:

-    bash generate_tables.sh results.json
+    bash generate_table.sh results.json

 Please note that due to licensing concerns, we were not able to release our train/validation/test folds from the paper, so results may differ slightly than